 One of the surprise tracks was written by none other than Ringo Starr.
 I remember “Octopus’ Garden” from the Hey Jude LP that my sister got for Christmas back in 1980.
 It’s a simple song, but with George Martin’s production and the other three accompanying him, it becomes an utterly enjoyable number.
 Only Ringo could pull that off.

 Lennon is at his most melodic on “Because,” a song supposedly inspired by Beethoven’s “Moonlight Sonata.”
-The group recorded it in three-part harmony, overdubbed two times, which makes it sound like nine people singing.
+The group recorded it in three-part harmony, overdubbed three times, which makes it sound like nine people singing.
 The result is ethereal, and the number of notes in each chord is too much for the human ear to handle.
 Instead, the voices come together as one multitracked voice, and the harmonics resonate in your brain for several minutes after the song is over.

 But the medley is pure genius.
 Faced with snippets and fragments of songs — a chorus here, a line there — Lennon and McCartney pieced them together to create a sublime composition.
 We get a hint of things to come with “You Never Give Me Your Money,” a four-minute song that appears to be four songs in one.

 McCartney begins the song with a slow piano-based tune (“You never give me your money…”), and then launches into his trademark Tin Pan Alley sound (“Out of college, money spent / See no future, pay no rent…”).
 A lead guitar changes keys several times, and suddenly McCartney is singing a straight rock song (“One sweet dream…”).
 He closes it with an old children’s rhyme (“1, 2, 3, 4, 5, 6, 7 – All good children go to heaven…”).